mcollina/node-eps/XXX-asyncwrap-api.md

 serve as a solid base for module authors who wished to add listeners to the event loop's life cycle.
 Some of the use cases `AsyncWrap` has covered are long stack traces, continuation local storage, profiling of asynchronous requests and resource tracking.
-Though the public API is now exposed as `'async_hooks'`.
+The public API is now exposed as `'async_hooks'`.

 It must be clarified that the `AsyncHook` API is not meant to abstract away Node's implementation details, and is in fact intentional.
 Observing how